-The scenographic potential of acoustic sound is a doctoral reserach project by Mareike Dobewall.
-Mareike is a doctoral candidate in opera.
+“Exploring the scenographic potential of acoustic sound in site-specific performance” is a doctoral research project by Mareike Dobewall.
+Mareike is a doctoral candidate at Stockholm University of the Arts with a specialisation in opera.

 About the research project